Collaborationist Chinese Army: Operations

 The majority of the work undertaken by the Nanjing Army was guard and police duty in the occupied territories, in order to free up Imperial Japanese Army troops to fight on more important fronts.
 One of their main tasks was to combat Communist guerrillas fighting in occupied zones.
 The other main task was to provide support for Japanese army units during their campaigns.
 Information on the exact details of their operations remain vague and hard to find, however it was known that they took part in several major actions during the war against both Communist partisans and the Nationalist Army.
 Their first major pacification operation occurred to the east and northeast of Suzhou in May 1941.
 They fought in support of Japanese forces against the Communist New Fourth Army and gave the insurgents heavy casualties before they retreated out of the area.
 By fall, it was considered a success.
 From 1941 to 1944 the troops of Wang's military fought with Japanese forces in a campaign to eliminate Nationalist insurgents in the area between Hangzhou and the Yangtze River.
 Late in the war, with the defeat of Japan inevitable, several army units redeployed themselves in the Lower Yangtze region on orders of President Chen Gongbo.

 After the surrender of Japan in August 1945, the Nanjing Government fell quickly and few military units remained loyal to it.
 Among those were Central Military Academy cadets, who built fortifications in Nanjing before fights broke out between the pro-Chen Gongbo and pro-Chiang Kai-shek factions.
 Most Nanjing units, however, surrendered peacefully and joined the Nationalists.
 Reportedly, the Guards Divisions and some of the cadets from the Shanghai Naval Academy later distinguished themselves fighting for the Nationalists during the Chinese Civil War.

+Double agents

+Some Chinese collaborators were in fact anti-Japanese double agents helped rescue downed American airmen from Japanese.
+The double agent warlords Sun Dianying and Pang Bingxun in Henan, who were officially part of Wang Jingwei's collaborationist army, helped rescue downed American airmen who were bombing the Japanese and they gave intelligence on Japanese troops movements.
+Sun Dianying hosted American OSS agents like Team Jackal under Major Paul Cyr and Chinese guerrillas carrying out sabotage attacks and guerilla attacks against Japanese, in his base in Xinxiang, Henan under the nose of the Japanese.
+They parachuted into his base area safely to attack Japanese behind the front lines.

+American medical missionary Walter H. Judd said in testimony before US Congress on 25 April 1939, that not even one-hundredth of 1 percent of the Chinese people supported Japan, and that many Chinese "puppet" collaborators were in fact double agents against Japan, with him personally knowing a "puppet" magistrate in and occupied city who gave 30% of the taxes he collected to anti-Japanese guerrilla fighters and he said he only did not personally join the guerrilla war and stayed behind to pretend to collaborate, because he was too old to fight.